MavrikM/Telemetry-Scanner/README.md

     - Running tests when we do not have an actual drone available

 1. Ensure your HTTP and MQTT files are running
-2. Navigate to the MQTT dashboard (opened in Step 8 Part c)
+2. Navigate to the EMQX dashboard (opened in Step 8 Part c)
-3. In the left sidebar, expand the 'diagnose' toggle menu and click the 'WebSocket Client' button
+3. In the left sidebar, expand the 'diagnose' toggle menu (it looks like a magnifying glass) and click the 'WebSocket Client' button
 4. In the 'Connection' section, click the 'Connect' button
 5. In the 'Subscription' section, in the 'Topic' field, input "thing/#"
 6. Click the 'Subscribe' button
 7. In the 'Publish' section
-    - Update the 'Topic' field to read "thing/1"
+    - Update the 'Topic' field to read "thing/product/testdrone/osd"
-    - Update the 'Payload' field to read "{"msg": "hello world"}" (that is, the first character in the field should be { and the final character should be })
+    - Update the 'Payload' field
+    (copy everything inside the block below):
+    ```json
+    {
+    "data": {
+        "latitude": 47.6062,
+        "longitude": -122.3321,
+        "attitude_head": 90,
+        "attitude_pitch": 1.5,
+        "attitude_roll": -2.3,
+        "height": 15.0
+    }
+    }
+    ```
     - Click 'Publish'
 8. Return to the terminal associated with your MQTT file.
-You should have received 'hello world'
+You should have received the telemetry data

 ## Connecting To a Real Drone